 Armies of lawyers were at the ready Tuesday as

-tussles continued over voting, especially in Ohio and Florida, the two states
+tussles continued over voting, especially in Ohio and Florida

 considered most likely to throw the presidential election into an overtime

 ballot dispute reminiscent of the Bush-Gore race of 2000.

 a veteran Democratic pollster in Florida, told The Los Angeles Times that